 A Tale of Two Cities (a book by Charles Dickens) – it is often used to mean that two things are very different like Paris and London during the French revolution.
-For example, A Tale of Two Halves (CNN) – a report on Arsenal’s performance.
+For example, A Tale of Two Halves (CNN) – is a report on Arsenal’s performance.
 It seems the team plays in one way during the first half and in a completely different way during the second.

 Girl Power became Grey Power.

 The population of the developed countries around the world is aging.
 There are more people who are at an advanced age (that have grey hair) and they become a factor in the elections.
-Girl power was a slogan used by Spice girls, and it is closely related to feminism.
+Girl power was a slogan used by the Spice girls, and it is closely related to feminism.